 Nepal is a tiny, landlocked country surrounded by its two giant neighbors, China on the north, and India on the south, east, and west.
 When it comes to adventure travel, Nepal is one of the best destinations in the world with its challenging trekking routes, breath-taking glaciers, and picturesque valleys that leave even the best writers speechless.
-Traveling to Nepal is a unique experience, but there are certainly some things to know before visiting Nepal.
+Visiting Nepal is a unique experience, but there are certainly some things to know before visiting Nepal.
 I visited Nepal three times and learned a lot about this magnificent country and in this post, I’ll share some of the things I wish I knew before visiting Nepal for the first time.
 Hopefully, these tips will make your trip to Nepal a lot easier.

 Information about getting a Nepal visa

 Getting a visa for Nepal is super-easy.
 If you arrive by flight, you can get your visa on arrival at the airport (applies to most nationalities).
 A 15-day visa costs $25, a 30-day visa costs $40, and a 90-day visa costs $100.
 The good thing about all Nepal visas is that they are multiple-entry by default which means you can venture into India or China and come back before your visa expires.

 If you’re crossing by bus from India or China, you can also get a visa on arrival.
 All major border crossings have counters that issue your visa on the spot as you’re crossing the border.
 During my second visit, I entered Nepal through India early in the morning and got my visa at this barrack that looked like the consul’s home.
 I had to wait for like 20 minutes for him to wake up and wash his face but eventually, he issued my visa while drinking his morning chai and wearing a sleeveless t-shirt and a towel.
 It was by far, the most peculiar yet interesting visa application experience ever.